-Hedonova is a hedge fund founded in 2020 with a team that includes alumni of equities trading and M&A at UBS and Morgan Stanley.
-They have been investing using their own funds since inception, and have now opened up to accredited investors.
+Hedonova is a hedge fund founded in 2020 with a team that includes alumni of equities trading and M&A at UBS and Morgan Stanley, though there is very limited public information available about that team.
+They say they have been investing using their own funds since inception, and have now opened up to accredited investors.

 Is Hedonova legit?

 Yes, Hedonova is “legit” in the sense that it is a legitimate hedge fund (registered in Delaware).
 That said, there are some red flags when looking more closely at Hedonova.
 For example, the LinkedIn profiles for multiple executives appear to use stock images or images taken from other websites, and answers posted by the CEO on Quora are copied verbatim from other sources.
 You can read more in this blog post.

 Hedonova invests in a wide range of alternative assets.
 Some of the assets in their current portfolio includes investments in:

 - Student income-share agreements

 Hedonova’s model is similar to a “fund-of-funds” offering investors a broad exposure to multiple underlying investment types at a significantly lower investment amount than would be needed to invest individually in all of those same investments.